rackspace-cookbooks/rackspace_user/README.md

 # rackspace-user cookbook
-This cookbook checks a databag defined by node["rackspace-user"]["data_bag_name"] and creates a users and updates their authorized keys file based on this information.
+This cookbook creates a `rack` user and updates the authorized_keys file.

 # Requirements
 No other cookbooks are required for the base role, minitest-handler is recommended to execute the tests in ./files/default/tests/minitest/

 # Usage

-By default this will make a passwordless ssh user named rack using the ssh keys from https://raw.github.com/rackops/authorized_keys/master/authorized_keys.
-All of this can be modified through attributes
+By default this will make a passwordless ssh user named rack using the ssh keys from a remote file.
+All of this can be modified through attributes.

 # Attributes

 node["rackspace-user"]["user"] user to create
-node["rackspace-user"]["password_hash"] password hash for user.
 node["rackspace-user"]["remote_file"] remote file that contains ssh keys
 node["rackspace-user"]["shell"] users shell
 node["rackspace-user"]["home_folder"] users home folder

 # Recipes
 default.rb, creates user and pulls in key file

 # License and Authors